-The implant center at AOS manages the care patients from all over central Illinois who are treated at our Peoria, Galesburg, and Macomb locations, making treatment with dental implants simple and convenient.
+The implant center at Associated Oral & Maxillofacial Surgeons manages the care of patients from all over central Illinois who are treated at our Peoria and Galesburg locations, making treatment with dental implants simple and convenient.

 Start by scheduling an appointment with our practice.
-During your visit, your AOS doctor will assess the area of concern and evaluate your needs.
-For example, if you have lost a tooth recently and require a replacement, your treatment will differ from a patient who has had a missing tooth for a number of years and may have experienced bone loss.
+During your visit, your AOS surgeon will assess the area of concern and evaluate your needs.
+For example, if you have lost a tooth recently and require a replacement, your treatment will differ from a patient who has had a missing tooth for multiple years and may have experienced bone loss.

-Following your assessment, your doctor will prepare an individualized treatment plan and share the timeline for your care.
-Our practice believes that experts in each area should perform your dental work to provide the best outcome, which is why:
+Following your assessment, your oral surgeon will prepare an individualized treatment plan and share the timeline for your care.
+Our practice believes that specialists in each area should perform your dental work to provide the optimal outcome, which is why:

 - Our specialists in oral and maxillofacial procedures will plan and place your dental implants.

-- The implant center will coordinate each visit and be your single best point of contact.
+- The implant center will coordinate each visit and be your single point of contact.

-Patients treated in our Peoria, Galesburg, and Macomb facilities may have several different treatments as part of their dental implant procedure, including:
+Patients treated in our Peoria and Galesburg facilities may have several different treatments as part of their dental implant procedure, including:

 Whether and when you receive these treatments will depend on your needs.
 For example, some patients lack the bone tissue to support implants and require extensive grafts that will need time to heal.
-However, in many cases, AOS doctors can extract teeth, add grafts, and place dental implants in a single visit.
-The majority of these procedures can be performed at our Peoria, Galesburg, and Macomb locations.
+However, in many cases, Associated Oral & Maxillofacial Surgeons can extract teeth, add grafts, and place dental implants in a single visit.

-Before you receive dental implants, AOS will use 3D modeling to plan their placement.
-Your doctor will duplicate the model’s position, depth, and other features in the surgery.
+Before you receive dental implants, the oral surgeons at AOS will use 3D modeling to plan their placement.
+Your oral surgeon will duplicate the model’s position, depth, and other features in the surgery.
 This precision leads to longer-lasting, more natural-looking outcomes.

 During the procedure to place your dental implants:

-Expect to return to our practice at two weeks and again about 10 weeks after your procedure.
-At the final appointment, your AOS doctor often will obtain a digital impression for the restorative doctor.
+Expect to return to our practice in two weeks and again 10 weeks after your procedure.
+At the final appointment, your oral surgeon often will obtain a digital impression for the restorative dentist.
 This will give your dentist everything necessary to create your new teeth.
-When these restorations are ready, your restorative doctor will connect them to the dental implants, completing the treatment.
+When ready for restoration, your general dentist will fabricate your final prosthesis.

 If your dentures do not fit comfortably, strategically placed dental implants can create a better connection between them and your gums and eliminate the need for denture adhesives.

-In this approach, your AOS doctor will place implants in the lower and / or upper jaw, and these will attach to the dentures.
+In this approach, your oral surgeon will place implants in the lower or upper jaw, and these will attach to the dentures.
 The procedure will depend on your needs and preferences:

 - You may require bone grafting to add strength and stability to the area receiving implants.

-- In the upper arch, your doctor will place four or more implants.
+- In the upper arch, your oral surgeon will place four or more implants.
 In the lower arch, you will receive two or more dental implants.

 - Patients typically choose either snap-on adapters that retain the dentures or milled bars that add stability and strength to the denture.

 The process and treatment schedule are similar to those of standard dental implants.
-You’ll return for follow-up visits to our Peoria, Galesburg, or Macomb offices, which our implant center will help you schedule.
-Our office will also coordinate with your restorative doctor in the creation of your new dentures, which he or she will attach in your final appointment.
-As a result of the procedure, you can expect a more stable bite, better fit, and more natural-looking smile.
+You’ll return for follow-up visits to our Peoria and Galesburg offices, which our implant center will help you schedule.
+Our office will also coordinate with your restorative dentist in the creation of your new dentures, which he or she will attach during your final appointment.
+As a result of the procedure, you can expect a more stable bite, a better fit, and a natural-looking smile.